 The sequence in general is well done (except for the shots of Moore against a blue screen and the banana yellow ski suit), including Bond skiing backwards and flipping off a ledge.

 According to the documentary, Everything or Nothing, this was the moment that Bond changed from a successful media property that happened to be British, to a national British icon.
+It was so well done that at one showing Prince Charles got up and applauded!

 The opening credits sequence, coming off of that, beautifully underscores one very important fact: even after several stumbles throughout the franchise's history, at the end of the day, Nobody Does It Better than Bond.